dhruvkasarabada/Donate-Buddy/README.md

   * Generating setup data for report generation

   The .yaml files located under [Src](https://github.com/dhruvkasarabada/Donate-Buddy/tree/main/Src) has the App start logic as well as the various screens used in the app.
+  The .json files located under [Datasources](https://github.com/dhruvkasarabada/Donate-Buddy/tree/main/DataSources) represents all the tables along with their columns used in the app.